vikvakati/university-portal-sqlite/README.md

 # ApplicationProgramming-Database
-Database application for the Application programming class
+LeopardWeb Database application for the Application programming class